 For instance, let’s say you run a business that sells mattresses.
 Some of your customers might want memory foam, while others want coil mattresses.
 Some of your customers are getting ready for their first college apartments; others are elderly.

 You need ways to appeal to all of those audiences.
-Create lead magnets about sleeping habits, sleeping positions, easing back pain while sleeping, and more.
+Create lead magnets about sleeping habits, sleeping positions, affordability on a tight budget, easing back pain while sleeping, and more.
 Target them to your buyer personas and create captivating offers.

 Questions are a great way to appeal to curiosity: